Conference Dates: December 8-9, 2021

 - model an innovative learning design

-- include students as participants in their presentations
+- include student and adult learners as participants in their sessions when possible

-All presentations must connect with the conference theme, "Engaged by Learning" and will be grouped into theme pathways such as:
+All presentations should have a connection with the conference theme, What if?, and will be grouped into theme pathways such as:

 Proposals should describe how the program or practice was designed to address the topic.
 Some example topics are listed for your reference: